-The Group is committed to the highest standards of business conduct and seeks to maintain these standards across all areas of its business and all jurisdictions in which it operates.
-The Group has in place appropriate procedures for reporting and resolving matters that do not meet the required standards of business conduct.
+The Group is committed to high standards of business conduct and seeks to maintain these across all areas of its business and all jurisdictions in which it operates.
+The Group has procedures for reporting and resolving matters that do not meet the required standards of business conduct.